risk-first/website/Process-Risk.md

 ### Processes And Invisibility Risk

-Processes tend to work well for the common cases, because *practice makes perfect*.  but they are really tested when unusual situations occur.
+Processes tend to work well for the common cases because *practice makes perfect*,  but they are really tested when unusual situations occur.
 Expanding processes to deal with edge-cases incurs [Complexity Risk](Complexity-Risk), so often it's better to try and have clear boundaries of what is "in" and "out" of the process' domain.

 Sometimes, processes are _not_ used commonly.
 How can we rely on them anyway?
 Usually, the answer is to build in extra [feedback loops](Glossary#feedback-loop) anyway: